 Also consider the cost of living in the region and how your salary will fit in.
 This becomes important when you remember that the discrepancy in geographical area may be well over a \$100,000 in salary to match an expected standard of living.
-Web sites (Homefare.com is one) are available which compare basic salaries and what you need to make in the city you are looking at to have the equivalent lifestyle.
+Web sites are available which compare basic salaries and what you need to make in the city you are looking at to have the equivalent lifestyle.
 Schools are a big consideration if you have children.
 How are the public schools or do most send their children to private schools?
 What are property taxes?
-Crime?
+What is the crime rate?
+It is often good to live in the city for a year before buying as you can learn traffic patterns, schools, areas of the city you like etc.